Journey to the Centre of the Eye: Track listing

 All songs written and arranged by Nektar.

 2013 reissue

 A double CD reissue of Journey to the Centre of the Eye was released in 2013 on Purple Pyramid Records.
 The first CD is the original album.
 The second CD two includes part of a live 1971 show from Germany, where the band played the entire title song.
-(During later tours, exemplified by the 1973 show which appears on the 2021 live album Sounds Like Swiss, Nektar played a heavily abbreviated rendition of the song which ends with the "Dream Nebula" movement.)
+(During later tours, exemplified by the 1973 show that appears on the 2021 live album Sounds Like Swiss, Nektar played a heavily abbreviated rendition of the song which ends with the "Dream Nebula" movement.)
 Additional songs from this "Official Bootleg" show are included on the 2013 reissues of A Tab in the Ocean and ...Sounds Like This.